 Safe & secure SUKI wallet

-Take control of your SUKI assets with complete confidence in the Trezor ecosystem.
+Take control of your SUKI assets with total confidence in the Trezor ecosystem.

 - Secured by your hardware wallet